Akkibi/akkibi/README.md

 ## Interests

-Apart from web development, I enjoy exploring the latest advancements in technology and staying up-to-date with the latest design and tech trends.
+Apart from web development, I enjoy exploring the latest advancements in technology 🦾 and staying up-to-date with the latest design ✏️ trends.

 ## Contact me